 What an exciting time to be a Novice!
 To me there was nothing like sitting up late at night, working the 80 meter Novice band.
 After gritting your teeth through the static crashes, you are rewarded by the rush of W6 and W7 calls from the west coast!
 I upgraded to a General class ticket in 1978.
 Even though this allowed me voice privileges, CW was, and still is, my favorite way of communicating.

-Soon came college, then a job, marriage to my XYL (Tammy), and children (Stephanie and Alex).
-My time on the air gradually shrank as priorities changed.
+After college I went to work for Southern States Cooperative and still with them after 38 years.
+After marriage in 1981to my XYL (Tammy) and then children (Stephanie and Alex) my time on the air gradually shrank as priorities changed.
 We moved here to Blue Ridge, VA in 1991 and did not set my station back up until February 2010.

 Sadly it took the death of my elmer to perk my interest back into the fabulous world of ham radio .

-I've met a great group of friends on the Virginia Fone Net where currently I handle Net Control duties for the Saturday afternoon net which meets at 4 PM on 3.947 MHZ.
+I've met a great group of friends on the Virginia Fone Net where currently I handle Net Control duties every third Saturday night net which meets at 7:30 PM on 3.947 MHZ.

 CW is still my favorite mode of operation and enjoy working the Virginia QSO Party and Field Day as a class D operator.